Diagnosing Vitamin B12 Deficiency: Urine Test

 Interpretation of Test Values and Treatment Guidelines

-We are of the opinion that a deficiency can be expected even at a value of 2 mg/g, so subsequently this is the limit that we take.
+After test results have been received, the next question is how to interpret them and, of course, what to do next.
+Unfortunately, each laboratory has a different definition of deficiency and use various units of measurement.
+The values are usually given in mg of B12 per g of creatinine.
+Common limits are 2 mg/g creatinine and 2.6 mg/g creatinine.
+We are of the opinion that a deficiency can be expected even at a value of 2 mg/g, so subsequently this is the limit that we use.
 The following table shows a possible interpretation of the results of a urine test and gives suitable treatment guidelines.

 < 1.5 mg/g